Beef Meatball Recipe (Big Batch)

-The secret to the most tender and moist beef meatballs is Panko soaked in milk, aka panade.
+The secret to the most tender and moist meatballs is in panade, aka Panko soaked in milk.

 - 5-6 garlic cloves, pressed

 - 4 eggs

 - 2 tablespoons Worcestershire sauce

 - To make panade, in a medium bowl, combine panko and milk.
 Let sit for 5 minutes.

 - To make the meatballs, in a large bowl, mix together soaked Panko, beef, garlic, eggs, Worcestershire sauce, Italian seasoning, salt, and pepper.
 With clean hands, mix the beef mixture until well combined.